joao-vitor-sr/stupid-lsp/README.md

 Handles if chars were not closed

-- This lsp server is made for help to close brackets, parentheses, etc, it's
+- This lsp server is made to help close brackets, parentheses, etc.
 - **Alert** this LSP server can be a little insulting

 ![Image describing the LSP](https://i.ibb.co/b7FYNrW/pic-selected-220520-2247-50.png)